 Shahrazad Lebanese Dining Lounge & Bar, 2/F, Carfield Commercial Building, 77 Wyndham Street, Central, Hong Kong, p.
 2330 0242

-A menu that offers half-Indian and half-Mediterranean cuisine, be sure to keep flipping the pages on the menu until you get to the Mediterranean side.
-Believe us when we say the dips platter is a MUST-try – because how often can you try five different dips on one go, in one order?
-Plus it comes with three different types of bread.
+With a menu that offers half-Indian and half-Mediterranean cuisine, be sure to keep flipping the pages to see the full range of offerings at Carat.
+Believe us when we say the dips platter is a must-try!.
 Other platters that get our nod are the mezze hot platter and falafel platter.
 And the grilled Moroccan lamb lollipop?
-Just divine!
+Simply divine.

 Carat, 4F, Winfield Commercial Building, 6-8 Prat Avenue, Tsim Sha Tsui, Hong Kong, p.
 2391 3929